Agnipureeswarar Temple, Thirupugalur: Architecture

 The temple has a five-tiered rajagopuram, the gateway tower facing east and an inner three tier gopuram.
 The temple is surrounded by a moat like tank and the major portion of the tank is called Agni theertham located in front of the gateway tower.
 The sanctum is approached through the gateway tower, flagpost, a mahamandapam and an arthamandapam.
 The Mahamandapam houses the images of Agni, Brahma and saint Appar.
 The bronze idol of Agni is one of its kind, not present anywhere in the state.
 The image has two heads and sported with three legs.
 The sanctum houses the image of Agnipureeswarar in the form of Lingam, a phallic symbol of Shiva.
 The Linga is tilted indicating a legend that Shiva offered to bend for his devotees.

 There is another shrine of Shiva called Vardhamaneeswarar, in the name of Tiruppugalur Vardhamaneswaram located adjacent to the sanctum and the image of Muruga Nayanar is located opposite to the sanctum.
 It is counted as another Paadal Petra Sthalam as it is also glorified in the verses of Tevaram.
 There is a separate shrine of Karundarkuzhi, the consort of Shiva, sported in standing posture in a South facing shrine.
 The inner precinct of the temple houses the image of the sixty three nayanmar, Agni, Panchalinga, Appar, Vatapi Ganapathy, Subramanya, Sanisvara, Annapurani, Mahalakshmi and Kalasamhara, while the outer precinct has the images of Chintamanisvara, Vinayaga and the Linga worshipped by sage Bharatvaja.

 Religious importance and festivals

-Appar, a 7th-century Tamil Saivite poet, venerated Agnipureeswarar in ten verses in Tevaram, compiled as the Third Tirumurai.
-As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 275 temples that find mention in the Saiva canon.
-Sambandar, a contemporary of Sundarar has glorified Agnipureeswarar in ten verses and it is counted as one of the 275 temples.
-The temple is believed to be the place where Appar spent his last days before proceeding to Kailasam.
-The event of Appar reaching Kailasam is celebrated in the temple annually.